 And not for nothing the threat might not be human at all.

 Many remote places are host to large and dangerous predators like bears, moose, mountain lions and other creatures you might, just might, have to deal with to keep yourself from becoming dinner, or from being made into an important lesson for all the other animals that might trespass in these big critters territory!

 It pays to know how to defend yourself with a firearm and other tools as well.
 Just as important as knowing how to make holes, however, is knowing how to fix them and you should be prepared to act as your own first-responder however you get injured.

 Keeping a well-stocked first-aid kit handy wherever you are and whatever you are doing is an important adjustment you should make to your lifestyle when living far from the bonds of society (and within, for that matter!).

 Obviously, the kit does you no good if you don’t know what you are doing, so make sure you become proficient in treating trauma, illness and performing such necessary but grisly tasks as suturing and stapling wounds, and splinting broken limbs.

-Leaving society behind for good is sometimes seen as the ultimate goal of a radically self-sufficient lifestyle or the crown-jewel of a serious SHTF survival plan.
+Leaving the norms of society behind for good is sometimes seen as the ultimate long-term solution of a radically self-sufficient lifestyle or the crown-jewel of a serious SHTF survival plan.

 Tom Marlowe practically grew up with a gun in his hand, and has held all kinds of jobs in the gun industry: range safety, sales, instruction and consulting, Tom has the experience to help civilian shooters figure out what will work best for them.